You can find the YouTube layer in the Slide Editor.

 Fill layer height .
 This will make your YouTube video's size to be equal to the purple bordered area.

-Turn on Autoplay, Mute your video and enable the Loop too.
+Turn on Autoplay, Mute your video at Volume and enable the Loop too.
 This will make your video automatically play and be repeated.
 But you should note, that in a lot of cases your video still cannot autoplay, because of browser limitations!

 Turn on Centered.
 This will scale up your video's size, to cover the entire layer area, while it leaves out the controls.
 Please note that YouTube might still display some branding stuff on the video and don't provide option to remove them.